 - CPCCWHS1001 Prepare to work safely in the construction industry

-The Vocational Diploma of Live Production and Technical Services has a number of valuable learning outcomes.
+The CUA50415 Diploma of Live Production and Technical Services has a number of valuable learning outcomes.

 - develop skills to successfully and safely bump-in and bump-out shows